KedarJo/marketplace/README.md

 Running a local instance
 ------------------------

+1. Import your ganache-cli seed in MetaMask and configure at least 3 accounts

-Start local npm server to access contract with React GUI
+2. Start local npm server to access contract with React GUI
 ```
 $ npm run start
 ```